 Resources to support community engagement in NSW public schools include:

-- Opening the school gate: Engaging migrant and refugee families (PDF 2.6MB) – provides teachers and school staff with a range of strategies to support migrant and refugee parents / carers to fully participate in school life.
+- Opening the school gate: Engaging migrant and refugee families (PDF 2.6MB) and the Opening the school gate online resource provide teachers and school staff with a range of strategies to support migrant and refugee parents/carers to fully participate in school life.

 The Family School Partnerships Framework identifies seven dimensions for effective family and community engagement.
 The following digital clips focus on strategies implemented at Prairiewood High School, Holroyd High School, Liverpool Public School, Islington Public School and Chester Hill Public School to strengthen the engagement of families from culturally diverse backgrounds across the dimensions.